bluesky/ophyd/docs/user_v1/explanations/area-detector.rst

 ``downstream`` to plugin ``upstream`` set ``downstream.nd_array_port`` to ``upstream.port_name``.

-The top-level `~base.ADBase` class has several helper methods for walking and validating the plugin network.
+The top-level :class:`~base.ADBase` class has several helper methods for walking and validating the plugin network.

 .. autosummary::